Bike Insurance Quotes

 10. Think about the bike

-Older, slower, less expensive bikes typically cost less to insure than the latest, fastest, tech-laiden marvels.
+Older, slower, less expensive bikes are typically cheaper to insure than the latest, fastest, tech-laiden marvels.
 They can be difficult to resist, but if the total cost of bike ownership is important to you, then running an older, smaller capacity machine should result in significant cost savings – not only from an insurance perspective, but also with more economical overall running costs.

-Choosing a popular or more common bike can also make the risks easier to assess for an insurer.
+Choosing a popular or more common bike can also make the risks easier to assess for an insurer, which may result in cheaper bike insurance.
 Particularly exotic, rare or unusual machines might be more difficult and costly to insure.

 12. Voluntary excess

-Your bike insurance will usually come with a standard excess applied, but you can opt to voluntarily increase the amount you pay towards a claim.
+Bike insurance usually comes with a standard excess applied, but you can opt to voluntarily increase the amount you pay towards a claim.
 The more your voluntary excess, the higher the discount can be on your premium.

 Just be sure that you’re prepared and can afford to pay the extra in the event of a claim.